-WHAT IS THE SITE ALLOCATIONS AND DEVELOPMENT MANAGEMENT POLICIES DOCUMENT?
+WHAT IS THE SITE ALLOCATIONS AND DEVELOPMENT MANAGEMENT POLICIES DEVELOPMENT PLAN DOCUMENT (DPD)?

-- 1.1 The Site Allocations and Development Management Policies Document allocates land to deliver the development requirements outlined in the Hinckley and Bosworth Core Strategy such as housing, employment, recreation, green spaces, community uses and leisure uses.
+- The Site Allocations and Development Management Policies Document 1.1 (DPD) allocates land to deliver the development requirements outlined in the Hinckley and Bosworth Core Strategy such as housing, employment, recreation, green spaces, community uses and leisure uses.
 In addition, it also includes development management policies which apply across the borough and which will be used when determining planning applications.
-The Site Allocations and Development Management Policies Document is in conformity with the strategic policies in the Core Strategy and the National Planning Policy Framework. - 1.2 This document is accompanied by a Sustainability Appraisal Report which assesses the allocations in terms of sustainable development.
-This has been prepared as part of this consultation and is available at www.hinckleybosworth.gov.uk. - 1.3 The process of producing the Site Allocations and Development Management Policies Document can be broken into a number of stages, outlined in figure 1.
+The Site Allocations and Development Management Policies DPD is in conformity with the strategic policies in the Core Strategy and the National Planning Policy Framework. - 1.2 This document is accompanied by a Sustainability Appraisal Report which assesses the allocations in terms of sustainable development.
+An addendum and supplement to this Sustainability Appraisal has been produced which has assessed the potential housing sites in more detail and demonstrates how the Borough Council has selected the most appropriate sites for development when assessed against the reasonable alternatives.
+A suite of other evidence documents has also been prepared which informed the production of the document. - 1.3 The process of producing the Site Allocations and Development Management Policies DPD can be broken into a number of stages, outlined in figure 1.